angenz1/idm221-amj424/docs/markdown.md

 ## News (pg.
 2)

-### BLOG

-WCR Center for the Arts is honored to announce that we have been named one of the top ten wedding venues in Reading, PA!
-Check out the article! [https://tinyurl.com/WCRTop10]()

-[Today is Giving Tuesday!](https://www.wcrcenter.org/post/today-is-giving-tuesday) Thank you to our community for your support over these past twenty months as we navigate uncharted waters.
-In the past year, we have…

-[Celebrating John Prine's Life & Music!](https://www.wcrcenter.org/post/celebrating-john-prine-s-life-music) The WCR Center for the Arts is excited to invite John Prine fans to remember and celebrate the iconic musician’s 75th birthday on Sunday,...

-[WCR Center Presents: Emerging Artist Series ft Noah Gibney](https://www.wcrcenter.org/post/wcr-center-presents-emerging-artist-series-ft-noah-gibney) We are thrilled to release the second concert in our Emerging Artist Series.
-This series will highlight local emerging artists and aims...

-[WCR Center Presents: Emerging Artist Series ft Renato Sanabria](https://www.wcrcenter.org/post/wcr-center-presents-emerging-artist-series-ft-renato-sanabria) The WCR Center for the Arts is thrilled to release the first concert in our Emerging Artist Series.
-This series will highlight local...

-[WCR Center Presents: 2021 STAYcation Raffle](https://www.wcrcenter.org/post/wcr-center-presents-2021-staycation-raffle) It’s hard to believe that it’s been a year since the WCR Center for the Arts has closed its doors to public performances.
-Like others…

-[The WCR Center for the Arts Presents](https://www.wcrcenter.org/post/the-wcr-center-for-the-arts-presents)… St. Patrick's Day Master Class with Ken Gehret Irish Tunes and Traditions for Fiddle and Guitar Local music treasure, Ken Gehret, will...

-[Plan a Romantic Evening at the WCR Center for the Arts](https://www.wcrcenter.org/post/plan-a-romantic-evening-at-the-wcr-center-for-the-arts) Are you looking for a romantic place to pop the big question?
-Or somewhere special to celebrate your anniversary?
-Planning a picturesque...

-[WCR Center - The Perfect Place to Meet](https://www.wcrcenter.org/post/wcr-center-the-perfect-place-to-meet) In considering the impact of Covid-19, we have set a special discounted rate for businesses looking to meet with 25 people or less.

-[5 Tips for a Great College Audition Tape](https://www.wcrcenter.org/post/5-tips-for-a-great-college-audition-tape) Take center stage in your college audition tapes by renting the WCR Center for the Arts!

-[Meet Our New President](https://www.wcrcenter.org/post/meet-our-new-president) We are honored to announce that Jayme Rhoads, a Berks County Community Advocate, has been selected to serve a two-year term as our Board Pre…

-[WCR Accessibility Project](https://www.wcrcenter.org/post/wcr-accessibility-project) For over 150 years, 140 North Fifth Street has been a vital member of the Reading community.
-The focal point of the mission of the WCR Cent…

 ### PRESS

 _Reading Eagle_ - Historic arts venue in Reading is now accessible to those with disabilities - May 12, 2023 [Read Full Article](https://www.readingeagle.com/2023/05/12/historic-arts-venue-in-reading-is-now-accessible-to-those-with-disabilities/)